5th Floor, Brigade Towers,

-Additionally, in April 2019, Ford unveiled vehicle models namely Fiesta EcoBoost Hybrid and Focus EcoBoost Hybrid for the European market.
+Additionally, in April 2019, Ford unveiled vehicle models, namely Fiesta EcoBoost Hybrid and Focus EcoBoost Hybrid for the European market.
 These vehicle models feature a mild-hybrid architecture with a belt-driven integrated starter/generator (BISG) replacing the standard alternator, enabling recovery and storage of energy usually lost during braking and coasting to charge a 48-volt lithium-ion air-cooled battery pack.

-With the increasing production of 48V and above voltage mild hybrid models from automakers, the growth rate of mild hybrid vehicles in the global market is likely to continue to grow positively during the forecast period.
+With the increasing production of 48V and above voltage mild hybrid models from automakers, the growth rate of mild hybrid vehicles in the global market is likely to continue to rise positively during the forecast period.

 To understand key trends, Download Sample Report

 Across the regions, Asia-Pacific has been predominantly capturing the largest share in the market, owing to their highest vehicles sales, majorly from China.
 Many automotive companies made plans to invest in the Asia-Pacific market to take advantage of the strong demand for hybrid vehicles.

 For instance, Toyota is focusing to be in-line with growing technologies in the automotive industry and is currently working with Panasonic to improve the battery technology.
 Low cost and less weight are major aspects of their research.
 The company anticipates to supply next-generation solid state batteries commercially by 2020.